Munster’s 2006 Heineken Cup Heroes – Where Are They Now?

 5. Paul O’Connell

 The former Munster, Lions and Ireland captain finished up with Munster at the end of the 2015 season to take up a two-year deal with French giants Toulon.
 Faith however ensured that O’Connell would remain a one-club man as he suffered a devastating injury at last year’s Rugby World Cup that cut his career short.
-Recently returned to Munster in an academy advisory role and has done some coaching with the A’s.
+Returned to Munster in an academy advisory role and has done some coaching with the A’s.
 Also has several business interests.

 6. Denis Leamy

 Leamy started six in the final in 2006 before taking over the eight mantle from Anthony Foley in the coming seasons, including the second triumph in 2008.
 Another player who suffered from a series of injuries in years after, Leamy failed to recover from a long standing hip issue and retired prematurely in 2011.
-Leamy is part of the set-up with Garryowen this season in a coaching role.
+Leamy is currently head coach of Clonmel RFC.

 7. David Wallace